GoogleCloudPlatform/ramble/lib/ramble/docs/dev_guides/modifier_dev_guide.rst

 Within the repository, each modifier definition file is a python module that is stored within a directory named for the modifier.
 As an example, Ramble comes with a repository named ``builtin``.
-This repository contains several standard modifier definitions that are proided to the community.
+This repository contains several standard modifier definitions that are provided to the community.
 One of the modifier definition files provided is
 `lscpu <https://github.com/GoogleCloudPlatform/ramble/blob/develop/var/ramble/repos/builtin/modifiers/lscpu/modifier.py>`_.